-As at December 31, 2022, the Company has minority interest in one production stage project (White Mountain) that is fully permitted and constructed.
-The Company relinquished and reapplied for a new exploration license at the Sarfartoq Carbonatite Complex which hosts rare earth element and niobium/tantalum prospects.
-This new exploration license was granted to the Company in March 2020.
+As at March 31, 2023, the Company has minority interest in the White Mountain production stage project that is fully permitted and constructed.
 Development of the Company's exploration properties will only proceed upon obtaining satisfactory exploration results and the subsequent analysis of the technical and financial feasibility of developing such properties.
 Mineral exploration and development involve a high degree of risk and few properties which are explored are ultimately developed into producing mines.
 There is no assurance that mineral exploration and development activities will result in the discovery of a body of commercial rare earths, niobium or industrial minerals on any of the Company's properties.
 Several years may pass between the discovery of a deposit and its exploitation.
 Most exploration projects do not result in the discovery of commercially mineralized deposits.